 Employment Law (Tas)

 In Tasmania, employment is regulated by both state and federal laws.
 At the federal level, the Fair Work Act 2009 regulates the operation of awards, enterprise agreements and sets out the national employments standards.
 At the state level, the Industrial Relations Act 1984 governs the making of award and enterprise agreements and sets out minimum standards of employment.
 It also sets up the Tasmanian Industrial Commission, which seeks to resolve industrial disputes, fix rates of pay and set terms of conditions of employment.
-This article deals with employment law in Tasmania.

 State or federal law?